olacase/work-day-scheduler/README.md

 code to create and organize a daily work schedule from 9am to 5pm.

 ## Installation
-![Directions for use] Click on the url
+![Directions for use] Click on the url  https://olacase.github.io/work-day-scheduler/

+## Usage
+organize daily to do list

+## Tools
+HTML
+CSS
+JavaScript
+Moment.JS

+## Contributions
+none at the moment

+## Tests
+none